What To Put On Open Kitchen Shelves

 We all need our Friday night vino fix so ensure your glasses are always on hand.
 Many open shelves such as this, the Melli hanging shelf, come with in-built wine glass and bottle storage.
 Ensure you pair with oversized, ultra-thin glasses to capture an opulent look.

 Good shelving solutions are as much about practicality as they are good looks so ensure your kitchen essentials are never more than an arm’s length away.
-Capturing the look is going to come down to the beauty of your tableware so steer clear of cheap white porcelain and plastic paraphernalia and opt for wonky, pitted and hand-finished articles that you can be proud to show off.
-Check out this beautiful collection of tableware, perfect for open styling.
+Capturing the look is going to come down to the beauty of your tableware so steer clear of cheap white porcelain and plastic paraphernalia and opt for wonky, pitted and hand-finished Nordic crockery set that you can be proud to show off.

 Foliage and plants are, in our opinion, the single best way to finish off a room’s décor.
 And what better way to introduce them to your space than to style them on your beautiful open face shelf.